ruanmoa/parts-metrics/README.md

-# Part Track - DigiKey Service API
+# Parts Metrics - DigiKey Service API

 A Node.js-based service for processing electronic components using the DigiKey API.
 This project reads component data from an Excel file, performs API queries to retrieve detailed information, and generates a new Excel file with the results.